 - If PacificSource pays any claim that you claim is, or that is alleged to be, the responsibility of another party, you will hold the right of recovery against the other party in trust for PacificSource. - PacificSource is entitled to reimbursement for any paid claims out of the recovery from a third party if there is a settlement, judgment, or recovery from any source.
 This is regardless of whether the other party or insurer admits liability or fault, or otherwise disputes the relatedness of the claims paid by PacificSource to the injury caused by the third party.
-PacificSource shall have the first right of reimbursement in advance of all other parties, including the participant, and a priority to any money recovered from third parties. - PacificSource may subtract a proportionate share of the reasonable attorney's fees you incurred from the money you are to pay back to PacificSource. - PacificSource may ask you to take action to recover healthcare expenses we have paid from the responsible party.
+PacificSource shall have the first right of reimbursement in advance of all other parties, including the participant, and a priority to any money recovered from third parties (with the exception of claims related to motor vehicle accidents). - PacificSource may subtract a proportionate share of the reasonable attorney's fees you incurred from the money you are to pay back to PacificSource. - PacificSource may ask you to take action to recover healthcare expenses we have paid from the responsible party.
 PacificSource may also assign a representative to do so on your behalf.
-If there is a recovery, PacificSource will be reimbursed for any expenses or attorney's fees out of that recovery. - If you receive a third party settlement, that money must be used to pay your related healthcare expenses incurred both before and after the settlement.
-If you have ongoing healthcare expenses after the settlement, PacificSource may deny your related claims until the full settlement (less reasonable attorney's fees) has been used to pay those expenses. - You and/or your agent or attorney must agree to keep segregated in its own account any recovery or payment of any kind to you or on your behalf that relates directly or indirectly to an injury or illness giving rise to PacificSource's right of reimbursement or subrogation, until that right is satisfied or released.
+If there is a recovery, PacificSource will be reimbursed for any expenses or attorney's fees out of that recovery, as allowed by state law. - If you receive a third party settlement, that money must be used to pay your related healthcare expenses incurred both before and after the settlement.
+If you have ongoing healthcare expenses after the settlement, PacificSource may deny your related claims until the full settlement (less reasonable attorney's fees) has been used to pay those expenses (with the exception of claims related to motor vehicle accidents). - You and/or your agent or attorney must agree to keep segregated in its own account any recovery or payment of any kind to you or on your behalf that relates directly or indirectly to an injury or illness giving rise to PacificSource's right of reimbursement or subrogation, until that right is satisfied or released. - If any of these conditions are not met, then PacificSource may recover any such benefits paid or advanced for any illness or injury through legal action, as well as reasonable attorney fees incurred by PacificSource. - Unless Federal Law is found to apply.

-- If any of these conditions are not met, then PacificSource may recover any such benefits paid or advanced for any illness or injury through legal action, as well as reasonable attorney fees incurred by PacificSource. - Unless Federal Law is found to apply. - PacificSource's right to reimbursement overrides the made whole doctrine and this plan disclaims the application of the made whole doctrine to the extent permitted by law.
+Unless expressly prohibited by state law, PacificSource's right to reimbursement overrides the made whole doctrine and this plan disclaims the application of the made whole doctrine to the extent permitted by law.